peteroupc/peteroupc.github.io/uniformsum.md

     where _a_\[_k_\] are the control points and _m_ is the polynomial's degree (here, _n_ &minus; 1).
 In this case, there will be _n_ control points, which together trace out a 1-dimensional Bézier curve.
 For example, given control points 0.2, 0.3, and 0.6, the curve is at 0.2 when _x_ = 0, and 0.6 when _x_ = 1.
 (Note that the curve is not at 0.3 when _x_ = 1/2; in general, Bézier curves do not cross their control points other than the first and the last.)

     Moreover, this polynomial can be simulated because its Bernstein coefficients all lie in \[0, 1\] (Goyal and Sigman 2012)<sup>[**(2)**](#Note2)</sup>.
 4. The sampler creates a "coin" made up of a uniform partially-sampled random number (PSRN) whose contents are built up on demand using an algorithm called **SampleGeometricBag**.
 It flips this "coin" _n_ &minus; 1 times and counts the number of times the coin returned 1 this way, call it _j_.
-(The "coin" will return 1 with probability equal to the to-be-determined uniform random number.)
+(The "coin" will return 1 with probability equal to the to-be-determined uniform random variate.)
 5. Based on _j_, the sampler accepts the PSRN with probability equal to the control point _a_\[_j_\].
 (See (Goyal and Sigman 2012)<sup>[**(2)**](#Note2)</sup>.)
 6. If the PSRN is accepted, the sampler optionally fills it up with uniform random digits, then sets the PSRN's integer part to _i_, then the sampler returns the finished PSRN.
 If the PSRN is not accepted, the sampler starts over from step 2.